 \subsection{Data Anonymization}

-While our dataset collects data based on student exercise practice activities, their personal data is usually not of interest for the knowledge tracing context.
-Thus, we did not aim to collect any personal identifying information in our dataset.
-We only included two fields per each student record including their ID and specialization.
-For the IDs, we use an incremental identifier for the dataset records rather than the university issued ID number to preserve the privacy of students.
-While the specialization field was an optional one during the data collection process and it can not be used to back tracking students identity.
+While our dataset collects data based on student exercise practice activities, their personal data is usually unrelated to the knowledge tracing context.
+Thus, we did not aim to collect personally identifying information in our dataset.
+We only included two fields per each student record, including their ID and specialization.
+For the IDs, we use an incremental identifier for the dataset records rather than the university-issued ID number to preserve students' privacy.
+While the specialization field was optional during the data collection process, it can not be used to backtrack students' identities.

-We got our data collection and privacy preservation procedures reviewed and approved by the ANU human research ethics committee~\footnote{\url{human.ethics.officer@anu.edu.au}} under the protocol number of 2017/543.
+We got our data collection and privacy preservation procedures reviewed and approved by the ANU human research ethics committee~\footnote{\url{human.ethics.officer@anu.edu.au}} under the protocol number 2017/543.